superfly/docs/flyctl/cmd/flyctl_apps_create.md

 ~~~
       --generate-name    Generate an app name
   -h, --help             help for create
-      --machines         Use the machines platform
       --name string      The app name to use
       --network string   Specify custom network id
-      --nomad            Use the nomad platform
   -o, --org string       The target Fly organization
 ~~~